Immanuel Kant on Means and Ends

 Now, what does Kant mean with his talk of “means” and “ends”?

 The “end” of an action is what I want to achieve.
 Let’s say, I want to get my pen back, which I forgot at a friend’s house yesterday.
 The “means” are the instruments or tools that I will use to get that pen back.
 I might walk over to my friend’s house to get my pen back, for example.
 Then my walking there would be the means towards the end of getting my pen back.

 But what if my friend lives far away?
 I can take a taxi.
 Assuming my pen is worth 5 dollars, and I pay 50 to the taxi to get the pen back: would this be a rational action?
 No, in this case, I should just use the money directly to buy another pen (or ten of them) instead of trying to retrieve that one pen that I forgot.

 So the means that I use to achieve some end must, if I want to be rational, have less value than the end itself.

-But now, if humans have a special, unlimited value, it follows that I can never use them as means towards any end.
+If humans have a special, unlimited value, it follows that I can never use them as means towards any end.
 Because no end can have a value that is higher than a human being’s dignity.